 Right: this carving from Jaén Cathedral shows an oriental or Moorish philosopher and an occidental knight with a stone that fell from Heaven.

-olfram's Parzival contains passages that
+olfram's Parzival contains passages that reveal a

-subject matter from a book given to him by Philip, Duke of Flanders, who had been in those lands in 1177.
+matter from a book given to him by Philip, Duke of Flanders, who had been in those lands in 1177.
 He also cites as a source a certain mysterious Kyot, who provided him with further material from the south of France or perhaps Moorish Spain (and the Kabbalah of the Spanish Jews).
 So there are Arabic and other exotic elements in Wolfram's

 story that do not appear in his primary source, Chrétien's unfinished poem.

-n Wolfram's account, the Grail is a stone that fell
+n Wolfram's account, the Grail is a stone that fell from the

-from the heavens.
+heavens.
 It is by the power of this stone that the phoenix rises from the ashes.
 Hence Wagner's reference to the

 meteoric stone in the mosque at Mecca.